yuanbit/yuanbit/README.md

 Feel free to reach out to me about **NLP**, **Search**, **Recommender Systems**, and **Design**.

 - 💬 Message me on [Linkedin](https://www.linkedin.com/in/yuanb/)
-- 📝 Follow my Data Sciece and Design blogs on [Medium](https://yuanb.medium.com)
+- 📝 Follow my Data Science and Design blogs on [Medium](https://yuanb.medium.com)
 - 🎨 Check out my UI designs on [Behance](https://www.behance.net/yuanb)

 I am currently transitioning into product design, be sure to also take a look at my [Portfolio](https://www.yuanb.design)!